Months of QA, completed in hours with OwlityAI.

 OwlityAI allows a Frontend Developer working on a complex multi-step form to see a test failure tied directly to their PR, including the exact XPath that failed, a video replay of the test, and suggestions for similar past failures.

 They are not even supposed to wait for QA reports, they resolve the issue pre-merge.
-If any questions/thoughts arise, they ping the QA team on Slack (MS Temas, Jira, whatever), and commit the fix.
+If any questions/thoughts arise, they ping the QA team on Slack (MS Teams, Jira, whatever), and commit the fix.
 End-to-end in 30 minutes.

 Keeps code quality high — even when sprints speed up